 Born in New York City in 1948, Eric Fischl is one of the most influential American figurative painters and sculptors working today.
 After growing up in the suburbs of Long Island, he earned his B.F.A. from the California Institute for the Arts in 1972, and subsequently taught at the Nova Scotia College of Art and Design in Halifax between 1974 and 1978.
 Fischl is most well known for provocative, large-scale paintings of middle-class suburban America that are imbued with psychological and often uncomfortable sexual undertones.
 His paintings, sculptures, drawings and prints have been the subject of numerous solo and major group exhibitions.
 His work is represented in many prominent institutional collections worldwide, as well as prestigious private and corporate collections, including the Metropolitan Museum of Art, New York; the Whitney Museum of American Art, New York; the Museum of Modem Art, New York; the Museum of Contemporary Art, Los Angeles; the St. Louis Art Museum, St. Louis; and the Louisiana Museum of Art, Denmark, amongst many others.
 In 2011, Fischl organized America: Now and Here, a multi-disciplinary exhibition of the United State’s most celebrated visual artists, musicians, poets, playwrights, and filmmakers designed to spark a national conversation about American identity through the arts.
 The project launched in Kansas City before traveling to Detroit and Chicago.
 Fischl is a Fellow at both the American Academy of Arts and Letters and the American Academy of Arts and Sciences.
 He lives and works in Sag Harbor, NY with his wife, the painter April Gornik.

-The Hall Art Foundation in Reading, Vermont is open weekends and Wednesdays by appointment.
+The Hall Art Foundation in Reading, Vermont is open weekends by appointment.

-Appointments are available at 11 AM, 1 PM and 3 PM.
+Appointments are available Saturdays and Sundays at 11 AM and 2 PM.

 This exhibition contains sexually explicit content and may not be suitable for all audiences, including minors.
 Viewer discretion is advised.